MicrosoftDocs/bi-shared-docs/docs/analysis-services/tmdl/tmdl-overview.md

 ## TMDL API

-Similar to TMSL, there's a class to handle TMDL Serialization.
-For TMDL, the class is  **TmdlSerializer**, under the Microsoft.AnalysisServices.Tabular namespace.
+Similar to [Tabular Model Scripting Language (TMSL)](../tmsl/tabular-model-scripting-language-tmsl-reference.md), there's a class to handle TMDL Serialization.
+For TMDL, the class is  **TmdlSerializer**, under the **Microsoft.AnalysisServices.Tabular** namespace.

 The TmdlSerializer class exposes two public methods: